JakeBGitHub/RickandMortyWebApp/README.md

 ### HTTPS Certificate

-Now we can start to secure our web server and enable HTTPS on the web application by obtaining a free certificate using the Certificate Authority https://letsencrypt.org and the software tool with shell access https://certbot.eff.org/.
+Now start to secure the web server and enable HTTPS on the web application by obtaining a free certificate using the Certificate Authority https://letsencrypt.org and the software tool with shell access https://certbot.eff.org/.
 These are the instructions for a HTTP website running Nginx on Ubuntu 16.04.

 Add the Certbot PPA to your list of repositories: